Why It Works

 1 cardamom pod, smashed

-8 ounces (225g) mature spinach, curly if available (see note)
+8 ounces (225g) mature spinach, curly if available (see notes)

-8 ounces (225g) arugula or mustard greens, tough mustard green stems removed and discarded (see note)
+8 ounces (225g) arugula or mustard greens, tough mustard green stems removed and discarded (see notes)

 For the Tofu "Paneer": Adjust oven rack to center position and preheat oven to 375°F (190°C).
 Press tofu firmly between paper towels to remove excess moisture.
 Cut into 1 1/2–inch cubes and set aside.
 In a medium bowl, whisk together miso paste, 2 tablespoons (30ml) lemon juice, lemon zest, and 1 tablespoon (15ml) oil.
 Season generously with salt and pepper.
 Add tofu and toss to coat.
 Spread tofu evenly over a foil-lined rimmed baking sheet.
 Place in oven and bake until golden brown, about 20 minutes.
 Sauce may darken a little against the foil; this is fine.
 Set tofu aside.